openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 <img src="img/04_5n_add_router.png" alt="A Router is added, total 5 nodes" width="720" />

-Also click the FED, MED, SSED and BR buttons on the Action Bar to create these other types of nodes.
+Also click the FED, MED, SSED, and BR buttons on the Action Bar to create these other types of nodes.
 There should now be 9 nodes in total.
 If you want, drag some nodes around to other positions, to create a different physical network topology.